-8. I've been told the distance measurement for nearest qualifying school is calculated as straight line distance (as the crow flies) - is this correct?
+10. I've been told the distance measurement for nearest qualifying school is calculated as straight line distance (as the crow flies) - is this correct?

-No. Distance measurements for travel assistance purposes are calculated on the shortest available walking route (or driving route for the upper limits).
-For school admissions purposes, the Council uses straight line measurements.
-Therefore, the outcome of a measurement exercise for admissions can be different to the outcome for a measurement exercise for travel assistance.
+Distance measurements for travel assistance purposes are calculated on the shortest available walking route up to 3 miles or driving route for distances over 3 miles and the upper limits.
+For school admissions purposes, the Council uses straight line measurements to determine the nearest school with a place available.
+Therefore, the nearest school for admissions purposes and for travel assistance can be different.